KaranChauhanKC/Bellabeat-Project-/README.md

 <img width="680" height="564" alt="image" src="https://github.com/user-attachments/assets/6e44b03c-2526-4039-aa1f-6545631a843b" />

 The average step count varies from 0 to 600 in a day, with peak obsereved at 6:00 PM.
+Also, the step count remains high in the time period from 8:00 AM to 8:00 PM.
+This suggests that the consumers are working professionals.

 **Analyze using Usage pattern**